-Modern organizations are influenced by information systems in various ways.
-As competition becomes borderless, organizations are forced to continually examine ways to operate more efficiently.
-Information systems are often a means of obtaining efficiencies in such environments.
-Systems are also a key enabler of new products, services, and processes.
+Modern organizations are influenced and driven by information technology (IT) and information systems (IS) in various ways.
+As competition becomes borderless, organizations are forced to continually examine ways to operate more effectively and efficiently.
+Information technology and information systems are a crucial means of obtaining these goals in a globalizing environment.
+IT and IS are also key enablers of new products, services and processes.
+This course is designed for students who desire an insightful synopsis of information resource management concepts and practices.